Use a federated learning strategy

 Welcome to the next part of the federated learning tutorial.
 In previous parts of this tutorial, we introduced federated learning with PyTorch and Flower (part 1).

-In this notebook, we’ll begin to customize the federated learning system we built in the introductory notebook again, using the Flower framework, Flower Datasets, and PyTorch.
+In part 2, we’ll begin to customize the federated learning system we built in part 1 using the Flower framework, Flower Datasets, and PyTorch.

 Let’s move beyond FedAvg with Flower strategies! 🌼